Working with Meta-Runner

 Extracting and Using Meta-Runner

-If the build configuration works properly, we can create a meta-runner using the Actions button in the top right-hand corner, Extract meta-runner... option:
+If the build configuration works properly, we can create a meta-runner by clicking the Actions button in the upper right corner of the Build Configuration Settings page and selecting the Extract meta-runner option:

 Upon clicking the Extract button, TeamCity will take definitions of all build steps and parameters in this build configuration and create a build runner out of them.

-Once the meta-runner is extracted, it becomes available in the build runners selector and can be used in any build step just like any other build runner:
+Once the meta-runner is extracted, it becomes available in the build runners' selector, under the name of the project it belongs to, and can be used in any build step just like any other build runner:

 The current meta-runner usages can be seen at the project Meta-Runners page: